The Garden of Light and Darkness - Part 1

 "Interesting."

-“Interesting?
-Is that all you have to say?”
+"Interesting?
+That's all you've got to say?"

 "You're Iselin's son, aren't you?"

-“Well, damn you too, you little mare.”
+"Well, fuck you too, you little mare."

 "Good day," says Iselin.